 Coxswains often say, ‘keep your eyes and head in the boat.’
 Rowers can take this both literally and figuratively.
 Rowers must focus and concentrate on their own rowing stroke at all times.
-Looking straight ahead and focusing on anticipating and matching the movements of the rower ahead – hands away, body forward, slide, catch, push with the legs, back swing, arm draw, finish, tap down.
+Look straight ahead and focus on anticipating and matching the movements of the rower ahead – hands away, body forward, slide, catch, push with the legs, back swing, arm draw, finish, tap down.
 Repeat.

 It is critical that rowers do not talk in the boat unless the coxswain asks a specific question or if there is an equipment issue.
 Rowers should not call out things like ‘it’s down on stroke side’ during practice, or encouraging remarks such as ‘come on, we can do it.’
 Even though these comments seem positive, they can be distracting and will disrupt the rhythm in the boat.
 Rowers must trust that the entire crew is doing their best and that the coxswain will communicate as needed.

 Rowing is a team sport and requires that each team member reflect the movements of the stroke oar in all kinds of situations, such as:

 - a race